ringos/RingoS.github.io/_pages/about.md

 # Services

 ## Peer-review
-I have been a reviewer for multiple rounds of ARR.
-I have also reviewed papers for the following conferences:
+* I am a regular reviewer for ACL Rolling Review (ARR).

+* I have also reviewed papers for the following conferences:
   * ACL 2021
   * EMNLP 2023, 2022, 2021

 ## Teaching
 I have been a teaching assistant for the following courses at CUHK:
-* SEEM 4630: E-Commerce Data Mining (2023-24 Term 2)
+* SEEM 4630: E-Commerce Data Mining (2023-24 Term 2, 2024-25 Term 2)
 * ENGG 1130: Multivariable Calculus for Engineers (2022-23 Term 2)